fireship-io/fireship.io/README.md

 ## Contributing

 Edit and fix the site's content in `hugo/content/`.
 Feel free to submit PRs for small issues.
-For large issues or features, open an issue first.
+For large issues or features, open an issue first!

 ### Option 1 - Simple Typo Fixes